dlindholm/ggkm/README.md

 * drawing of cumulative incidence plots
 * the handling of colors
 * updated code to use dplyr instead of plyr
-* changes the theme of the plot
+* changed the theme of the plot
 * some additional customization options to the axes